Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Computing the MIMO SRG

-Now, all theoretical tools to analyze the LFR system in Eq.~\eqref{eq:lfr_closed_loop} are in place.
-To perform the analysis of a given system, one requires expressions for the SRG of the operators $G$ and $\Phi$ in Eqs.~\eqref{eq:lfr_lti_part} and \eqref{eq:lfr_nl_part}, respectively.

-For this purpose, we develop formulas to compute an SRG bound of two common MIMO operators: non-square stable LTI operators ant the class of nonlinear operators, which are diagonal and static.
-These results provide the tools to compute the MIMO SRGs of all operators in Eq.~\eqref{eq:lfr_closed_loop}, but they can also be used in different interconnection architectures.
+In order to use Theorem~\ref{thm:srg-lfr-system}, one requires expressions for the SRG of the operators $G$ and $\Phi$ in the LFR.
+For this purpose, we develop formulas to compute an SRG bound of common MIMO operators: all stable LTI operators, the class of nonlinear operators which are diagonal and static, and some non-square nonlinear operators.